-In three days we'll show you the highlights of Scotland - Glen Coe, Eilean Donan Castle, Skye, The Cuillin Hills, Loch Ness, Inverness, Culloden Moor and much, much more.
-You'll spend a night on the Isle of Skye too!
-This tour runs June to September, and most days for the rest of the year.
-Your accommodation is included in the ticket price.
+In three days we'll show you the highlights of Scotland - Glen Coe, Eilean Donan Castle, the Isle of Skye, The Cuillin Hills, Loch Ness, Inverness, Culloden Moor and much, much more.
+This tour runs 3 days a week throughout the year, plus Fridays from June to September.
+Your 2 night's accommodation is included in the ticket price.

 Highlights: Stirling, Rannoch Moor, Glen Coe, The Great Glen, Eilean Donan Castle, Isle of Skye, Cullin Hills, Portree, Trotternish Peninsula, Loch Ness, Inverness, Culloden Moor, Cairngorm National Park and Pitlochry

-Day One - Edinburgh/Glasgow - Glen Coe - Isle of Skye
+Day One - Edinburgh - Glen Coe - Fort Augustus

 Our journey takes us into the Great Glen, which was formed many millions of years ago.
 The result of this activity has left us with an impressive landscape of lochs and mountains.
 We'll travel along the banks of Lochs Lochy and Oich to reach the village of Invergarry.
 As we drive through this small community watch out for the 'Well of the Seven Heads', a monument with a very bloody tale to tell!

-Now we are heading across Scotland and heading for the west coast.
+After breakfast we start the day by travelling across Scotland and heading for the west coast.
 Glen Shiel is home to the 'Five Sisters', a range of five mountains of which 4 are over 3,000 feet high.
-Soon picturesque Eilean Donan Castle will come into view.
+Soon picturesque Eilean Donan Castle* will come into view.
 This is, without doubt, one of Scotland's most iconic sights.
 The castle stands on a little island situated at the confluence of Loch's Alsh and Duich.
-We'll have time to discover the castle for ourselves during our stop here (Red Route will visit on day three).
+We'll have time to discover the castle for ourselves during our stop here

 We'll stop in the Victorian tourist town of Pitlochry, which sits on the banks of the River Tummel.
 Queen Victoria stayed at nearby Blair Castle and enjoyed visiting Pitlochry very much.
 Her favourable comments ensured a steady flow of visitors who came to this charming town to see what pleased the Queen so much.
 Today Pitlochry retains much of its period atmosphere, as we will discover!

-The last part of our time together will take us towards the "fair city of Perth" then make our way to journey's end in Edinburgh or Glasgow.
+The last part of our time together will take us towards the 'fair city of Perth' then make our way to journey's end in Edinburgh.

 · *Admission fees are extra